-- Parking, lay-up areas and chain fitting bays; and - Procedures to be implemented in the event of an incident (e.g. traffic accidents) - Targeted training in the form of toolbox talks or specific training will also be provided to driving personnel Examples of training topics include: - "If it's flooded, forget it" awareness; - Vehicle movement plans approved heavy vehicle haulage routes, safe entry and exit; and - Other access restrictions; - Delivery driver's induction that will include safe protocols to be followed whilst travelling on internal and external roads.
+- Parking, lay-up areas and chain fitting bays; and - Procedures to be implemented in the event of an incident (e.g. traffic accidents) - Targeted training in the form of toolbox talks or specific training will also be provided to driving personnel Examples of training topics include: - Vehicle movement plans approved heavy vehicle haulage routes, safe entry and exit; and - Other access restrictions; - Delivery driver's induction that will include safe protocols to be followed whilst travelling on internal and external roads.
 The briefing will reinforce posted speed limits, advisory speeds; - Historic high accident points on winding sections of road; - Driving in snow and during icy conditions; and - Driver fatigue awareness training.